What are Clinical Trials?

 Phases of Clinical Trials

-Once the safety and potential effectiveness of the treatment has been supported by preclinical studies and approved for human research, it will undergo a series of carefully designed clinical trials.
+Once the safety and potential effectiveness of the treatment has passed preclinical studies and been approved for human research, it will undergo a series of carefully designed clinical trials.
 Clinical trials are staged into “phases”.
 The following table provides a summary of the phases of clinical trials.
 Many clinical trials begin at Phase 1.

 |0||Exploratory / Pilot Study||10 – 15||